hapax/hapax.github.io/assets/chuzenji.md

-Besides, physics cannot render mechanism into human value, or expiate from first principles; these tasks fall to other systems of thought, systems with broader responsibilities and margins of error: religion, philosophy, art, the ordinary necessities of sleeping and eating and loving.
+Besides, physics cannot render mechanism into human value, or expiate from first principles; these tasks fall to other systems of thought, systems with broader responsibilities and margins of error: religion, philosophy, art.
 Spheres within spheres.

 I hit the main street with no plans in mind, nothing for life to nibble away at.
 By the ramp is a splendid illustration of England's hypothesis: wildflowers sprouting through the gravel of a tumbledown plot.